ozanaaslan/LeafShotSwingUI/readme.md

 <p align="center">
     <strong>Capture, Annotate, Copy, and Share.</strong><br>
-    A lightweight FLOSS, cross-platform screenshot utility that feels familiar.
+    A lightweight FLOSS, Windows&Mac screenshot utility that feels familiar.
 </p>

 ---

 ## Features

-*   **Global Hotkey**: Press `Print Screen` to trigger capture mode instantly, no matter which app you're in.
+*   **Global Hotkey**: Press your set hotkey to trigger capture mode instantly, no matter which app you're in.
+*   **Reconfigurable Hotkeys**: Open the settings by pressing its according hotkeys, or open them via the system tray.
+Then select your desired function you want to rebind, and press your hotkeys. -> click 'Save'
 *   **Multi-Monitor Support**: Seamlessly captures across all connected displays and virtual desktops.
 *   **Precision Selection**:
     *   Draggable and resizable selection area with 8 distinct anchor points.